 How can I access PLEXOS World?

-PLEXOS world is freely available to all PLEXOS users.
+PLEXOS world is freely available to all PLEXOS users, please provide us some basic contact information to gain access to the downloads.
 Academic users can access it through the Energy Exemplar Academic Program.

 PLEXOS World is not a commercial grade model and has not been benchmarked against commercial data sets.
 The strength of the model is that it offers a consistent and coherent view of the global power system and is a powerful tool for high level assessments.
 The weakness in the model is limited data quality for some regions and generator types.
 The Beta version of PLEXOS World currently has a poor portrayal of hydro inflows.
 This will be improved in future releases.

 Do I need to be a PLEXOS Expert to use the model?

 Users with a basic understanding of PLEXOS can use the model.
 The model architecture is set up in an intuitive format and the PLEXOS Memo section contain tool tips and data information.
 Users must have a good understanding of power systems.

 Do I need a supercomputer to run the global model?

 No. PLEXOS world is built in PLEXOS 8 and is incredibly powerful and fast at handling and crunching data.